-Brazil was the largest importer of African slaves during the slave trade era and was also probably the worst in terms of treatment of their slaves.
+Brazil was the largest importer of African slaves during the slave trade era and was also probably the worst in terms of the treatment of their slaves.
 Nonetheless, despite laws banning their importation, between 1808 and 1888 more than a million new slaves were forcibly shipped to Brazil.

 - The House of Commons passed a bill in 1805 making it unlawful for any British subject to capture and transport slaves but the measure was blocked by the House of Lords and did not come into force until March 25, 1807.

 - The 1807 Act of Congress technically abolished the intercontinental slave trade in the United States but the ban was not widely enforced and many of the slave ships which escaped the blockade were destined for the southern United States.
 The internal trading continued until the Civil War ended that.